flowkeeper-org/fk-desktop/doc/events.md

   - `TimerWorkComplete(timer: PomodoroTimer)`
   - `TimerRestComplete(timer: PomodoroTimer, pomodoro: Pomodoro, workitem: Workitem)`

-The listeners can also pass the `carry` parameter -- TODO: Explain it.
+The listeners can also pass the `carry` parameter.
+It is used for carrying some metadata through the strategy -- event sequence.
+For example, when a user creates a workitem, the `CreateWorkitemStrategy` is executed with `carry="edit"`, the core data model is updated, and the `WorkitemModel` gets updated, too.
+After that, the `AfterWorkitemCreate` event fires, carrying the `edit` parameter.
+In the corresponding listener, we make the new table row editable, so that the user can update it immediately.

 The mandatory `event` parameter for the callbacks contains the event name.